 This simple technique is very effective in cleaning rust from any metal surface, patio furniture, and garden tools.

 Due to acidic and antimicrobial properties of vinegar, it is known as a natural cleaning agent and a home remedy.
-You can add a pinch of salt to increase its acidic intencity, resulting in creation of a more powerful rust cleaning solution.
-Not only metal, you can clean almost everything inside your home with vinegar.
+You can add a pinch of salt to increase its acidic intensity, resulting in the creation of a more powerful rust cleaning solution.
+Not only metal, but you can also clean almost everything inside your home with vinegar.

 When rusting off metal patio furniture, you need to rinse each metal furniture with vinegar and leave for about 10 minutes.
 Later wipe off along the dissolved rust using a scrubber and rag.